Armin-Neha/car-scenery/README.md

-# Procedural 2D Landscape Renderer (OpenGL/C)
+# Animated 2D Landscape Renderer (OpenGL/C)

-A C program that procedurally renders a static 2D night landscape — starry sky, moon, hills, a river with a sailboat, a road, and a car — using raw OpenGL primitives (no external image assets, no game engine, no textures).
+A C program that procedurally renders and animates a 2D night landscape — starry sky, moon, hills, a river with a sailboat, a road, and a car driving across the scene — using raw OpenGL primitives (no external image assets, no game engine, no textures).

 ## What it does